 - having a short cycle — there mightn’t be enough time to properly implant a fertilised egg before your period starts

 There are lots of everyday things you can do to help you manage and reduce your stress levels.

 - practice mindfulness — yoga and meditation can help reduce anxiety and lower cortisol levels

 - get enough sleep — aim for at least 7 hours of sleep every night

-- exercise — aim for at least 75 vigorous minutes of activity or 150 minutes moderate aerobic activity each week
+- exercise — aim for at least 75 vigorous minutes of activity or 150 minutes of moderate aerobic activity each week

 - eat a diet rich in fruits, vegetables, and essential fatty acids (found in oily fish) — these are full of nutrients that keep your brain healthy and help balance your hormones

-- do something you enjoy every day — like listening to music or dancing
+- do something you enjoy every day — like listening to music or dancing to improve your mood

 - connect with family and friends — a good social support system is really important for mental wellbeing